Lithium Cobalt Oxide

 Price Impact on EV Batteries

-LFP Battery Range and Charging Effects
+LFP and Charging

 It is true that LFP batteries lack some of the energy density that their NCM cousins offer.
-This means that the range of a Model 3 Standard Range Plus will depend on the battery chemistry.
+This means that the range of a Model 3 Standard Range will depend on the battery chemistry.
 But, while the LFP battery offers 10 miles less in terms of EPA range, they do offer some consolation.

 We all know that to keep a lithium ion battery healthy, it should not be charged to 100% every day.
 At Recurrent, we suggest charging to 80-85% for optimal lifetime.
-However, this wisdom applies mostly to NCA and NMC chemistry.
+However, this wisdom applies to NCA and NMC chemistry.
 Since LFP batteries are more stable, they can be charged to 100% for daily driving.

 In fact, Tesla suggests charging your LFP Model 3 to 100% at least once a week to balance voltage and recalibrate range and charge readings.
 You can check the battery chemistry of your Model 3 by looking at the charge settings in the app – if the options include 50% and 100%, the vehicle has an LFP pack.